TEI-GIS-WG/docs/presentations/TEI2025_abstract.md

+---
+title: Dispatches from the TEI's GIS Working Group
+---

+# Dispatches from the TEI's GIS Working Group

 Created in November 2024, the GIS Working Group (GIS-WG) was charged by the TEI Technical Council with proposing modifications to the TEI schema to support more detailed, granular, and standards-based methods of encoding geospatial data in TEI, along with corresponding updates to the Guidelines prose.
 The full charge is available at https://tei-c.org/activities/workgroups/gis-charge/.

 This presentation will share the current state of the GIS-WG's work, outlining the group's objectives, current recommendations, and the rationale behind them.
 Early in 2025, we devised a survey on current practices and preferences, which was completed by a number of community members particularly interested in this topic.
 We have also received feedback and discussion from the community during the March TEI Community Call.